lcamargo82/teddy/README.md

 ### 4. Fazer o build e up do container

-Voltar para a raiz e faça o buid do container com as migrations e subir a aplicação:
+Voltar para a raiz do projeto (teddy) e faça o buid do container com as migrations e subir a aplicação:

 ```bash
 docker compose up --build -d